-As far as possible, Jikiden Reiki seminars are replicas of those taught by Chujiro Hayashi and attended in 1930 by Wasaburo Sugano, his wife, and later by Chiyoko Yamaguchi, her sister and other family members.
+As far as possible, Jikiden Reiki seminars replicate those taught by Chujiro Hayashi and attended in 1930 by Wasaburo Sugano, his wife, and later by Chiyoko Yamaguchi, her sister and other family members.

 The Jikiden Reiki practitioner workshops consist of the following levels:

 Shoden – parts 1,2, and 3 taught over 2 days